 Once you have fulfilled the requirements of Phase 5, you may apply for Commencement.
 You must complete a Life Plan before commencement.
-Your plan is an important part of your program and will help the team decide on your readiness to move on.
-You might be asked to update or redo your plan if the team feels it is not complete.
-You might also have to meet with the team to answer questions about your plan.
+Your plan is an important part of your program and will help the Team decide on your readiness to move on.
+You might be asked to update or redo your plan if the Team feels it is not complete.
+You might also have to meet with the Team to answer questions about your plan.

-Your Life Plan must be turned in to Court Services at least one month before the next set Commencement date so it can be reviewed by the team.
+Your Life Plan must be turned in to your CSO by 5 PM Monday so the Team may review it at your following court session.
 The Judge will make the final decision about your Commencement.